Syphilis: Get the care that fits you

 The average time between infection and symptoms is approximately 21 days, yet symptoms can occur as early as 10 days or as far out as 90 days after infection.
 It’s possible for someone to have syphilis for years and not know it.
 The only way to know if you have syphilis is to get tested.

 Recently, there has been a reported increase in ocular syphilis, a condition in the eye that can cause changes to vision.
 Ocular syphilis can occur at any time if a person has untreated syphilis.
-Symptoms include seeing “floaters”, blurry vision, and a serious eye infection called uveitis.
+Symptoms include seeing “floaters,” blurry vision, and a serious eye infection called uveitis.
 If you’re experiencing these or other symptoms, it doesn’t mean you have ocular syphilis.
 However, you should visit your doctor right away to get tested and treated.

-Be sure to tell your doctor if you’ve had sex with someone who was recently diagnosed with syphilis.
-If you’ve been exposed to syphilis within the last three months, your doctor will likely prescribe antibiotics regardless of your test results.
+Be sure to tell your provider if you’ve had sex with someone who was recently diagnosed with syphilis.
+If you’ve been exposed to syphilis within the last three months, your provider will likely prescribe antibiotics regardless of your test results.
 It may be possible that you are infected but it’s too early to detect infection.
 If left untreated, you may experience symptoms later and possibly pass the infection to someone else.

 When syphilis goes untreated, it can progress to a bacterial infection of the brain or spinal cord called neurosyphilis.
 While the infection can be treated intravenously with an antibiotic, any damage it has already caused to your heart or brain could be permanent.